 The Sea Around Us’ Project Manager, Deng Palomares, and Principal Investigator, Daniel Pauly, published an editorial in the journal Frontiers in Marine Science highlighting the importance of a long-term perspective when evaluating the status of fisheries.

-The Sea Around Us’ Daniel Pauly and Dirk Zeller have just added a new publication to their long list of items in the literature.
-In this case, it is a chapter in the recently published book World Seas: An environmental evaluation.
-Vol. III: Ecological issues and environmental impacts, edited by Charles Sheppard.
+The Sea Around Us’ Deng Palomares and Daniel Pauly have just added a new item to their long list of publications: a chapter in Elsevier’s book Coast and Estuaries: The Future.